spantaleev/matrix-docker-ansible-deploy/README.md

 - (optional, advanced) the [Matrix Corporal](https://github.com/devture/matrix-corporal) reconciliator and gateway for a managed Matrix server

+- (optional) the [mautrix-discord](https://github.com/mautrix/discord) bridge for bridging your Matrix server to [Discord](https://discord.com/) - see [docs/configuring-playbook-bridge-mautrix-discord.md](docs/configuring-playbook-bridge-mautrix-discord.md) for setup documentation

 - (optional) the [mautrix-telegram](https://github.com/mautrix/telegram) bridge for bridging your Matrix server to [Telegram](https://telegram.org/)

 - (optional) the [mautrix-whatsapp](https://github.com/mautrix/whatsapp) bridge for bridging your Matrix server to [WhatsApp](https://www.whatsapp.com/)